Sukhoi Su-34: Su-34 (2004–2021)

+Su-34M (2022–present)

-In June 2022, the Russian Air Force received another four aircraft of the third order.
+In June 2022, the Russian Aerospace Forces received another four aircraft of the third order.
 These were the first aircraft built under the new "Su-34M" standard.
 They became part of the 277th Bomber Aviation Regiment.

 In August 2022, the Russian Ministry of Defence signed a new contract for supply of Su-34 bombers.

 In November 2022, Russia received a new batch of Sukhoi Su-34s of the modernized Su-34M variant; the number is yet unknown but it is safe to assume it was at least four units.
-Another batch of modernized Su-34Ms was handed over to the Russian Air Force in late December 2022.
+Another batch of modernized Su-34Ms was handed over to the Russian Aerospace Forces in late December 2022.
 At this point, the total number of Su-34s produced under all contracts, including seven prototypes and pre-production units, reached at least 153 units.
+New batches were delivered in June, October and November 2023 and in April, June, September, October, November and December 2024 with at least 10 aircraft delivered in total throughout the year.
+The first batch for the 2025 was delivered on 18 April, the second in July, the third in August, the fourth in September, the fifth in October, and the sixth in November.

 Design

-The Su-34 shares most of its wing structure, tail, and engine nacelles with the Su-27/Su-30, with canards like the Su-30MKI, Su-33, and Su-27M/35 to increase static instability (higher manoeuvrability) and to reduce trim drag.
+The Su-34 shares most of its wing structure, tail, and engine nacelles with the Su-27/Su-30, with canards like the Su-30MKI, Su-33 and Su-27M/35 to increase static instability (higher manoeuvrability) and to reduce trim drag.

 The Su-34 is powered by a pair of Saturn AL-31FM1 turbofan engines, the same engines used on the Su-27SM, giving the aircraft a maximum speed of Mach 1.8+ when fully loaded.
 Although slower than the standard Su-27, the Su-34 can still handle high G-loads and perform aerobatic maneuvers.
 When equipped with a full weapons load, the Su-34 has a maximum range of 4000 km, or further with aerial refueling.
 The airframe is cleared to perform maneuvers of up to +9 g.
 The noise level of the Su-34 is two times lower than the level of its predecessors.

 The Su-34 is a three lifting surface design having both a conventional horizontal tailplane at the rear and a canard foreplane in front of the main wings.
 The foreplane provides both additional lift (force) and greater maneuverability.
 It has twin tail fins like those of Su-27 from which it is derived.
 The Su-34 has 12 hardpoints for 12,000–14,000 kg of ordnance, intended to include the latest Russian precision-guided weapons.
-It retains the 30 mm GSh-30-1 cannon of the Su-27 and Su-30, and the ability to carry six R-77 or R-73 air-to-air missiles, with these being primarily for defense against pursuers if detected by the rearward facing radar.
+It retains the 30 mm GSh-30-1 cannon of the Su-27 and Su-30, and the ability to carry six R-77 or R-73 air-to-air missiles, with these being primarily for defense against other fighters.
 The maximum weight of any single munition carried is 4000 kg.
 Its stand-off weapons have a range of up to 250 km.
 A Khibiny electronic countermeasures (ECM) system is fitted as standard.